 Terrier breeds tend to have coarse fur which lends itself to being stripped with finger and thumb once the coat is ready or "blown".
 This normally has to take place 3-4 times a year to give the new coat time to grow through.
 An old coat will be itchy and uncomfortable and by stripping it out this will ensure the dog remains waterproofed in all weather conditions.

 How do I know when my terrier is ready for stripping?
-When his outer coat is falling out or can easily be plucked away as it will only be held in by the very tip of the hair root.
+When his outer coat is falling out or can easily be plucked out as it will only be held in by the very tip of the hair root.